noorulhudaashraf23/multiuser_notes/README.md

  5sec/email
  1min/12emails
  60min/720emails

+ Pending
+ Forgot Password
+ user click on forgot password button a new screen opens up user write his/her email (on which he/she created his/her account) then he user will navigate to next screen and meanwhile user gets an opt on his/her mail inbox user enters the otp and navigate to next screen where user can enter his/her new password along with confirm password

 Client => Flutter App
 Server (Supabase as Server) <=> (also has/have databases) Authenticate or Authorize => RLS